Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 ### Syllabus Revision

-The faculty of the Department of Computer Science reserve the right to make changes to this syllabus document.
+The faculty of the Department of Computer and Information Science reserve the right to make changes to this syllabus document.
 Should a change occur, they may be discussed with the members of the course community.
 Minor revisions to wording that do not impact course events or deliverables may be made without notice.
 Any change which impacts dates or significant changes in student responsibility will be communicated -- in writing -- at least one week in advance of the due date of the deliverable affected.

 ### Honor Code